Oklahoma County, Oklahoma: Politics

 Since the second half of the 20th century, Oklahoma County has been quite conservative for an urban county.
 It swung from a 20-point victory for Harry Truman in 1948 to a 15-point victory for Dwight Eisenhower in 1952.
 It has gone Republican in all but one presidential election since then; it narrowly voted for Lyndon Johnson in 1964.
 This mirrors the growing Republican trend in Oklahoma since the end of World War II.
-It was one of the few areas in the South where Jimmy Carter didn’t do well.
+It was one of the few areas in the South where Jimmy Carter didn't do well.

+In 1982, Oklahoma County elected the first Black county commissioner in Oklahoma, Shirley Ann Bruce Darrell.

-However, the Republican share of votes for President has decreased in every election since the 2004 election.
-In the 2018 Oklahoma gubernatorial election, Oklahoma County gave Democratic candidate Drew Edmondson the largest vote share of any county, with 54.2% of the vote, whereas Republican Mary Fallin won the county with 51.3% of the vote four years prior.
-Also, in the 2018 United States House of Representatives elections in Oklahoma, Democrat Kendra Horn received 52.3% of the vote in Oklahoma County, which was the only county in the state to vote for a Democratic House candidate.
+However, the Republican share of votes for president has decreased in every election since the 2004 election (with the exception of 2024).
+In the 2022 Oklahoma gubernatorial election, Democratic candidate Joy Hofmeister received her largest vote share of any county, with 55.0% of the vote and a modest improvement over the 2018 Democratic candidate, Drew Edmonson.
+Incumbent Republican Governor Mary Fallin was the last member of her party to win the county with 51.3% in 2014.
+Also, in the 2018 United States House of Representatives elections in Oklahoma, Democrat Kendra Horn received 52.3% of the vote in Oklahoma County, which was the only county in the state to vote for a Democratic House candidate, thereby changing parties.
+Horn would carry the county again in her 2022 Senate run, becoming the first Democratic Senatorial candidate to carry the county since David Boren's 1990 landslide.
 In the 2020 United States Presidential election, Republican Donald Trump narrowly carried the county (1% margin), down from 10 points in 2016.
 It was also the best showing for a Democrat in the county since LBJ.
+In 2024, Trump won the county, but again by a narrow plurality.
+However, his margin of victory was slightly larger while receiving fewer votes than in 2020.